 Moving on from Halls: Looking after your new home

-Moving out into the community means that you and your housemates become responsible for your own waste and recycling.
+Moving out into your house share means that you and your housemates become responsible for your own waste and recycling.
+Not only do you want to live as sustainably as possible but you'll want to make sure that your house stays clean and well looked after.

 It’s up to each household to know what kind of waste goes in each bin and when to put your bins out for collection.